 If your child gets involved in a production, be prepared for a time commitment.
 A production is a lot of work, and there will likely be a number of rehearsals to attend – which are not really “optional” activities.
 Once you’ve made the commitment to be part of the production, it is not fair to the rest of the cast and crew if your children need to leave early, arrive late or skip rehearsals entirely.

 Keep your perspective – and help your child keep theirs.
 One of theatre’s greatest gifts is that it forces people to work together as a team, even if they don’t know or like each other.
 Your child needs to see themselves as part of something bigger, which means showing up for rehearsals even when they’d rather do something else and being gracious to “teammates”.
-Music and Play definitely models and encourages this behaviour!
+M&P definitely models and encourages this behaviour!

 How to Choose a School